matheusbuniotto/ai-code-tutor-os/README.md

 # AI Code Tutor OS

 > **A personal AI coding tutor and cognitive harness built for progressive overload.**
-> Most AI coding assistants act like autocompletes that rob you of the learning loop.
+> Most AI coding assistants rob you of the learning loop.
 Tutor OS does the opposite: it helps you build the learning road, keeps you on track, stress-tests your mental models, and grows with you as you tackle harder engineering challenges.

 ---

 ## 🧭 Why Tutor OS?

-Autocomplete and chat agents optimize for finishing the task today, often leaving you with code you don't fully understand and won't remember next week.
+Chat/AI agents optimize for finishing the task today, often leaving you with code you don't fully understand and won't remember next week.

 Tutor OS is designed around **cognitive scaffolding**:
 - **Builds the road**: Organizes your learning into structured milestones and project arcs.